aberlin/Arduino-MIDI-to-PC-fan/README.md

 Arduino-MIDI-to-PC-fan
 ======================

-the arduino becomes MIDI-input over the serial Port and makes appropriate sound with PC-Fans
+the arduino becomes MIDI-input over the serial Port and makes appropriate sound with PC-Fans.

+I try to make a Fritzing Sketch.
+Coming soon...